The Reality Of Interreligious Relations In Jerusalem And Its Future In Relevance With Political Reality.

-The significance of Jerusalem in Moslems Perspective.
+The importance of Jerusalem in Moslems Perspective.

 The Night Journey was a great miracle that Muslims believe was given to Prophet Mohammad as an honor and as a confirmation of Mekka’s spiritual link with Jerusalem.

 Both of these events took place on the same night.
-The angel Gabriel took the Prophet from Mekka to Jerusalem.
+The angel Gabriel took the Prophet from Mecca to Jerusalem.
 There it is reported that the Prophet stood at the Sacred Rock, went to the heavens, returned to Jerusalem and met with many Prophets and Messengers who were gathered together for him on that occasion and he led them in prayers.

-After these experiences the Prophet was taken back to Mekka.
+After these experiences, the Prophet was taken back to Mekka.

 During the Miraj, the Prophet is reported to have received from Allah the command of five daily prayers (Salah) that all Muslims must perform.
 Upon his return to Makkah, the Prophet instituted these prayers.
 It is significant to note that he made Jerusalem the direction (al-Qiblah), which Muslims must face while doing their prayers.
-Jerusalem is thus called Ula al-Qiblatain (the First Qiblah).
+Jerusalem is thus called Ula Al-Qiblatain (the First Qiblah).

-The Prophet and the early community of Islam worshipped towards the direction of Jerusalem during their stay in Makkah.
+The Prophet and the early community of Islam worshiped towards the direction of Jerusalem during their stay in Makkah.
 After the Hijra (migration), Muslims in Madinah also continued to pray facing Jerusalem for almost seventeen months.
 Then came Allah’s command to change the direction of prayer from Jerusalem to Makkah.